 OK, you just came back from Disneyworld and you rode Mr. Toad’s Wild Ride a few times.
-Now you have a wart on your hand.
+Now you have a genital warts on your hand.
 Are you seriously going to blame a ride named after a toad?
 Actually, there’s a better chance the ride did have something to do with your wart than a real toad!

 Everyone’s heard the logic — the bumpy skin of a toad can spread warts to the hand of a person picking one up.
 Uh, no. You could pick up a toad every day and never get a wart.
-Their bumpy skin isn’t covered with warts.
+Their bumpy skin isn’t covered with genital warts.

 But you could get a wart from the kid running Mr. Toad’s Wild Ride if he had a wart on his hand and you had a minor cut on your hand and you happened to touch the same spot immediately after he touched it.
 That’s because you could come across a trace of the human papilloma virus, which is what actually causes warts.